vincbeaulieu/HDV-LIG14/git/README.md

 sh batch.sh [batch_size] [stating_index]

 ## Description:
 SPOT_RNA auto-generator, with batch_size and starting sequence number as inputs.
-After every generated batch, missing data, if any, are solved, and all the generated data from the SPOT_RNA algorithm is uploaded to GitHub.
+After every generated batch, missing data, if any, are solved, and all the generated data from the SPOT_RNA algorithm is uploaded to GitHub in batch of 50, to not exceed the 100MB upload limit.

 ## Options:
 Does not take any options.

 ## Examples:
-sh batch.sh 100 0
+$ sh batch.sh 100 0
+> Generating batch/size_100/BATCH_SEQUENCE_0
+> Generating batch/size_100/BATCH_SEQUENCE_100
+> Generating batch/size_100/BATCH_SEQUENCE_200
+> ...
+> Generating batch/size_100/BATCH_SEQUENCE_16300

 ## Bugs:
 - Ending_index is set to 16383.
 The program does not take ending index as argument yet.
 Therefore, the value must be changed in the code itself (batch.sh - line 19) for custom ending index.